-In Florida the homestead exemption applies to real or personal property, including your home, condominium, and mobile or modular home.
-The property must be your residence.
+The Florida homestead exemption covers real or personal property used as a residence, including your home, condominium, and mobile or modular home.
+The property must be your residence—not a second home, rental, or vacation property.
 The homestead exemption can also be claimed by the spouse or children of a deceased owner.

 To claim the total value of the homestead exemption in Florida, you must have purchased and owned the property for at least 1,215 days before the bankruptcy filing.
 If you can't meet this requirement, your homestead exemption is limited by federal law.